Eating Disorder Therapy

 Therapy is provided for emotional eating and stress eating, binge eating, eating disorders, body image dissatisfaction, and other eating or weight-related concerns.

-✓ Does food and eating get in the way of being fully present in your life?
+✓ Does food or eating get in the way of being fully present in your life?

-✓ Do you wish you didn’t spend so much time thinking about food or your weight?
+✓ Do you wish you didn’t spend so much time thinking about food or your body?

 KNOW THAT YOU CAN: